Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

      - The combination of `student_id` and `course_name` forms the composite primary key.

 This method ensures data normalization and avoids redundancy.

+## 2nd Normal Form (2NF)

+For a table to be in 2nd Normal Form, it must satisfy the following conditions:

+1. The table should be in 1st Normal Form (1NF).
+2. Every non-prime attribute must be fully functionally dependent on the candidate key(s).
+This means no partial dependency should exist for non-prime attributes.

+### Example

+Consider a table with the following attributes:

+- `customer_id`
+- `store_id`
+- `location`

+Here:

+- The candidate key is a combination of `customer_id` and `store_id`.
+- `location` is a non-prime attribute.

+In this case, `location` is determined by only a part of the candidate key (`store_id`) rather than the entire candidate key (`customer_id` and `store_id`).
+This partial dependency means the table is not in 2nd Normal Form.

+### Solution

+To resolve this issue, we can split the table into two separate tables:

+1. **Store Table**:

+   - Attributes: `store_id`, `location`
+   - Candidate Key: `store_id`
+   - The non-prime attribute `location` is fully dependent on the candidate key `store_id`.

+2. **Customer-Store Table**:
+   - Attributes: `customer_id`, `store_id`
+   - Candidate Key: A combination of `customer_id` and `store_id`
+   - No non-prime attributes are present.

+By restructuring the data into these two tables, we eliminate partial dependency and ensure the tables are in 2nd Normal Form.